pdwomoh/Philip-Dwomoh-DSL-Project/README.md

 After completing the renaming, click on the **Food Deserts Data** to close the drop-down attribute.

 20. In the data pane, Drag **Food Deserts Data** to your page and onto the **Chart** drop zone.
 And finally drag it to the **Bar Chart** zone.
+![picture showing the movement of food deserts data to your page][logo8]

 21. Click on the **Visualization type** and select **Summary table**.